section-engineering-education/engineering-education/content/articles/approximating-the-speed-of-an-object-and-its-distance/index.md

 The first function to be created is the focal length finder.

 #### Case 1: Finding the focal length
-The defined function will calculate the focal length thus by getting the distance between lens and CMOS sensor.
+The defined function will calculate the focal length thus by getting the distance between the lens and the CMOS sensor.
-1st parameter to be used is  `Determined_Distance(int)`: It is distance measured from object to the Camera while Capturing Reference image
+1st parameter to be used is  `Determined_Distance(int)`: It is the distance measured from object to the Camera while Capturing Reference image
-2nd parameter to be used is `Actual_Width(int)`: This is the real width of object, in real world, for instance my face width is = 14.3 centimeters)
+2nd parameter to be used is `Actual_Width(int)`: This is the real width of the object, in real-world, for instance, my face width is = 14.3 centimeters)
 3rd parameter to be used is `Width_In_Image(int)`: It is object width in the frame /image in our case in the reference image(found by Face detector)
 Returning as decimal values.  `focal_length(Float)`:
 Below is the function code.